tidalcycles/Tidal/tutorial/tutorial.md

 d1 $ rev $ chop 16 $ sound "bd ~ sn bd ~ [~ bd]/2 [sn [~ bd]/2] ~"
 ```

-Note how this is working from right to left; first it makes the sequence, then it passes the sequence to `chop`, then passes that to `rev`, and finally out to the Dirt synth using `d1`.
-If we swap the order of the chop and the rev, it sounds different:
+Due to the use of `$`, this is working from right to left; first it
+makes the sequence, then it passes the sequence to `chop 16`, then
+passes that to `rev`, and finally out to the Dirt synth using `d1`.
+If
+we swap the order of the chop and the rev, it sounds different:

 ```haskell
 d1 $ chop 16 $ rev $ sound "bd ~ sn bd ~ [~ bd]/2 [sn [~ bd]/2] ~"